marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 =========================

-A malformed hearbeat request features a payload size which does not match the actual lenght of the data carried inside the message.
+A malformed hearbeat request features a payload size which does not match the actual length of the data carried inside the message.

 ```python
 0x18                    # Type: Heartbeat